-At the moment we have no electronic ordering system.
+At the moment we do not have an online ordering system.

 If you have found a record on our historical search and you want to request a certificate, you should complete the on-screen order form and print it out.
 Then send the printed form to us with your payment if paying by cheque or postal order.

 If you are ordering more than one certificate please make out a separate cheque for each search.
 If one search is unsuccessful we need only return the cheque for that search and issue on the remaining.

-If you have made an enquiry and we have successfully found a record, simply request a certificate and we'll let you know how to pay.
+If you have made an enquiry and we have successfully found the correct record, simply request a certificate and we'll let you know how you can pay.

 Certificates are available either same day, or after 5 working days.
 See our fees.

-Counter certificates are issued until 3.45pm, this is to give staff sufficient time to locate and issue as required before the office closes at 4pm.
+Certificates can be issued at the Register Office until 3.45pm, this is to give staff sufficient time to locate and issue as required before the office closes at 4pm.

 Cheques, postal orders or International Money Orders that can be presented in a UK bank should be made payable to the 'South Tyneside Council', and sent to South Tyneside Register Office, 10 Broughton Road, South Shields, Tyne and Wear, NE33 2RN with your order form.

-We will not issue a certificate until we have contacted you to confirm your order and the method of payment.
+We will not issue a copy certificate until we have contacted you to confirm your order and received your payment.